2022–23 Morgan State Bears basketball team

 The 2022–23 Morgan State Bears men's basketball team represented Morgan State University in the 2022–23 NCAA Division I men's basketball season.
-The Bears, led by fourth-year head coach Kevin Broadus, played their home games at Talmadge L. Hill Field House in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference.
+The Bears, led by fourth-year head coach Kevin Broadus, played their home games at Talmadge L. Hill Field House in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

+The Bears finished the season 15–16, 7–7 in MEAC play, to finish in fifth place.
+They were defeated by Maryland Eastern Shore in the quarterfinals of the MEAC tournament.

 Previous season

-The Bears finished the 2021–22 season 13–15, 7–6 in MEAC play to finish in fourth place.
+The Bears finished the 2021–22 season 13–15, 7–6 in MEAC play, to finish in fourth place.
 In the MEAC tournament, they defeated South Carolina State in the quarterfinals, but lost to Norfolk State in the semifinals.